 To circumvent these limitations in traditional tool manufacturing, Additive Manufacturing (AM) is used to develop injection mold inserts.
 This has reduced the lead time to manufacture tools and overall cost of producing functional parts through injection molding process.

-Several AM technologies can be used for rapid tooling purposes, here we will focus on Selective Laser Melting (SLM).
 Selective laser melting (SLM), also known as direct metal laser sintering (DMLS) or laser powder bed fusion (LPBF), is an additive manufacturing (AM) technique designed to use a high power-density laser to melt and fuse metallic powders together.
 In selective laser melting, thin layers of atomized fine metal powder are uniformly distributed using a coating mechanism onto a substrate plate that moves in the vertical (Z) axis.
 This takes place inside a chamber containing a tightly controlled atmosphere of inert gas, either argon or nitrogen.
 Once each layer has been distributed, each 2D slice of the part geometry is fused by selectively melting the powder with a high-power laser beam.
 The laser energy is intense enough to permit full melting of the particles to form solid metal.
 The process is repeated layer after layer until the part is complete.

 Using this technique, tools for injection molding are produced without limitations in its internal or external geometry.
 This not only allows to manufacture tools with complex geometries with ease but also allows direct integration of conformal cooling channels of complex shape that follow the contour of the cavity, to be built into the part.